From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Related Work

-Finally, DNSSEC algorithm rollovers, an aspect that is outside the scope of this work, has been subject of study by related work~\cite{chung2017longitudinal,muller2019rolling}.
-In a recent publication M\"{u}ller~\etal~\cite{10.1145/3419394.3423638} study the lifetime of cryptographic algorithms for DNSSEC to conclude that \textit{algorithm agility} has already been reached for DNSSEC.
+The DNSSEC algorithm rollovers, an aspect that is outside the scope of this work, has been studied in the past~\cite{chung2017longitudinal,muller2019rolling}.
+In a recent publication, M\"{u}ller~\etal~\cite{10.1145/3419394.3423638} study the lifetime of cryptographic algorithms for DNSSEC to conclude that \textit{algorithm agility} has already been reached for DNSSEC.

+Finally, the role of machine learning in assessing security aspects and detecting various attacks, which has been discussed in the related work, can also be useful for our future work specifically with respect to noncompliant transitions.
+Jin, Tomoishi, and Matsuura~\cite{8935025}, for example, make use of machine learning to detect cache poisoning in DNS, specifically those caused by compromised name servers.
+In the context of Web PKI, Dong, Kane, and Camp~\cite{10.1145/2975591} define a set of features to describe X.509 and apply deep neural networks to detect rogue certificates.
+And finally, in general context of relational data, Lou~\etal~\cite{10.1145/3447548.3467088} proposes a method to cluster related data.